 3. Stay away!
 Is it too tempting to pass the bakery and not buy something?
 Then don’t pass the bakery!
-Keep away from the mall, the shopping center, and the bakery unless you have some specific you need.
-Don’t go there just “to look” if its not in your budget to buy it.
+Keep away from the mall, the shopping center, and the bakery unless you need something specific.
+Don’t go there just “to look” if it is not in your budget to buy it.
 Don’t test your self-control- you will probably lose!

 There is no need to deprive yourself during the holidays season (unless you are really, really poor), but it doesn’t mean you should go all out and rack up credit card debt on candy canes.